OidLife/Troubleshooting/README.md

 E.G. Blocktime : 10 minutes, last block found 30 minutes ago.

-You can fix the error by mining your first or next block.
+You can fix the error by mining.

 # How do I fix the error "Incorrect or no genesis block found"?
 The warning "Incorrect or no genesis block found.
 Wrong datadir for network" is caused by a different blockchain with the same name.

 You can fix this using the following instructions.

-Important: replace "examplecoin" with the name of your blockchain.
+Important: replace any occurence of "Opioid" with the correct name of the OID blockchain.
+Currently it should be labeled "Opioid" not "Opioidcoin" etc.

 1) Close your wallet.
 2) Make a backup of the folder "`%appdata%\Opioid`".